Wilton (CDP), New Hampshire

-Wilton is a census-designated place (CDP) and the main village in the town of Wilton, Hillsborough County, New Hampshire, United States.
+Wilton is a census-designated place (CDP) and the main village in the town of Wilton, New Hampshire, United States.
 The CDP extends east into the town of Milford as well.
 The population of the CDP was 1,324 at the 2020 census, up from 1,163 at the 2010 census.

 Geography

 The CDP occupies the northeastern part of the town of Wilton, along the Souhegan River, where it is joined from the northwest by Stony Brook.
 It extends west out Sand Hill Road as far as Holt Road and is bordered to the north in Wilton by Curtis Farm Road, Dale Street, and Pead Hill Road.
 The CDP extends east into the northwestern corner of the town of Milford, where it is bordered to the north by the town of Lyndeborough and to the south by the Souhegan River.
 It extends east as far as the former bridge across the Souhegan near Jones Road.

 New Hampshire Route 101 runs along the southern edge of the CDP, leading east and northeast 18 mi to Bedford and west 13 mi to Peterborough.
 New Hampshire Route 31 passes through the center of the village, leading northwest up the Stony Creek valley 10 mi to Greenfield, and southwest up the Souhegan River valley 7 mi to Greenville.
 The city of Nashua is 15 mi to the east via Routes 101 and 101A.

 According to the U.S. Census Bureau, the Wilton CDP has a total area of 5.5 sqkm, all of it recorded as land.